 No matter where you go in the world, travel carries inherent risk.
 Different climates, languages and customs bring about unexpected situations for us to deal with.
 Seeking new frontiers and experiences is a basic human urge, but you shouldn’t ignore safety in the pursuit of adventure.

+It’s not just crime you need to look out for.
 Global politics is as fickle as the weather, meaning a thriving tourist haven one day can be threatened by violence the next.
 Speaking of weather, natural disasters are also a looming threat in the form of earthquakes, volcanoes, tsunamis, and violent storms.

 Risk is no reason not to travel, of course.
 It just means you need to take precautions and pay close attention to your surroundings.
 That way you can stay safe and get on with enjoying your holiday.

 Obviously, some destinations are more dangerous than others – including current no-go zones such as Syria and North Korea – but most countries pose their own unique challenges.
 Here’s some tips on how to behave respectfully towards local culture.

 We’ve listed some dangerous destinations from around the globe and what you need to look out for.

 Indonesia has so much to offer.
 Breath taking scenery, cultural diversity and of course amazing food.
 Popularity can be a curse, however.
 Densely crowded areas and strolling tourists mean petty crime is rife in Indonesia.
 Thieves are known to snatch handbags and backpacks from tourists before speeding off on motorbikes and mopeds.

 Most crime tends to be opportunistic, taking advantage of the party atmosphere in places like Bali and Lombok where tourists’ judgment is often impaired by alcohol.
 Drink spiking is also common.
 Pay close attention to your surroundings, keep your valuables secure and don’t let those cocktails out of your sight.